 Pathfinder Parkway connection from downtown to west Bartlesville — $373,000 (2018 G.O.
 Bond, 2018C issuance)

 City staff is currently working to design an extension of the existing Pathfinder Parkway pedestrian and bicycle trail system from its end point in Johnstone Park into and through downtown Bartlesville to west Bartlesville via a combination of both on-street and off-street designs.
 This project must be coordinated with the downtown streets mill and overlay project.
+Plans are 50 percent complete on this project.

 Barlow Drive rehab from Harned to Rolling Hills — 425,000 (Half-cent sales tax)